BLOG

 Conclusion

-The amount of private and sensitive information that is handled by mobile apps these days makes them a lucrative target of threat actors.
-In the case of iOS applications, attackers would generally begin with bypassing the SSL/TLS protection layer and gain more information about the functionality and the structure of the apps.
-That is why in-depth penetration testing becomes a must and knowing the several techniques used by attackers to bypass SSL pinning can be a very proactive start in this direction.
+The amount of private and sensitive information handled by mobile apps these days makes them a lucrative target of threat actors.
+In the case of iOS applications, attackers would generally begin by bypassing the SSL/TLS protection layer and gaining more information about the apps' functionality and structure.
+That is why in-depth penetration testing becomes a must, and knowing the several techniques used by attackers to bypass SSL pinning can be a very proactive start in this direction.

-Based on the gained insights, you can always add additional security measures to your app and stay ahead of the attackers.
+Based on the insights gained, you can always add additional security measures to your app and stay ahead of attackers.

 Vaishali Nagori